jaz303/lexical-env/README.md

 #### `env.set(env, key, value)`

 Finds `key` in `env` and sets the associated value to `value`.
-This operation differs from `def` in that it will update the closest environment (or parent environment) in which `key` is found, rather than introducing a new binding.
+This operation differs from `def` in that it will update the closest environment (or parent environment) in which `key` is found, but will never introduce a new binding.